 College Partnership Laboratory Schools

 College partnership laboratory schools are public schools established by contract between the governing board of a college partnership laboratory school and the Board of Education.
-Legislation proposed by Governor Robert F. McDonnell and approved by the 2010 General Assembly (HB 1389 and SB 736) and the 2012 General Assembly (HB 577) allows any public or private institution of higher education in the commonwealth with an approved teacher-preparation program to establish a college partnership laboratory school.
+Legislation approved by the 2010 General Assembly (HB 1389 and SB 736) and the 2012 General Assembly (HB 577) allows any public or private institution of higher education in the commonwealth with an approved teacher-preparation program to establish a college partnership laboratory school.

 Laboratory School Application